How to Sell a House By Owner in Washington (2026 Update)

 • HOA Disclosure: If the home is in a mandatory HOA or covered by WUCIOA, you must provide a specific disclosure summary before the buyer is bound by the contract.
 It explains all HOA rules and fees.

 • Condominium & Cooperative Resales: You must provide the unit’s Resale Certificate, which includes the declaration, current budget, and reserve study.
-The buyer then has 5 days after receiving the documents to review them and cancel the contract, if they wish to.
+The buyer then has 5 business days after receiving the documents to review them and cancel the contract, if they wish to.

 • Environmental & Seismic Hazards: If your property is in a designated flood zone or in a geological hazardous area, you must disclose this in the Environmental section of Form 17.
 This informs the buyers about the need for any special insurance.